 Explaining What it Means to Check Products

-Explaining How We Make Sure Products are Made Right
+Explaining How We Make Sure Products Are Made Right

 Additionally, design verification and validation activities are carried out to confirm that the product design meets the specified requirements and user needs.